owen2/AutomaticPackageRestoreMigrationScript/README.md

 ## FixHintPaths.ps1

 There are some intersting scenarios where you might end up with troubles related to incorrect hintpaths in the project files which reference nuget packages that were installed while the project was loaded as part of a different solution.
 You might see something like `<HintPath>C:\Users\SomeOtherUserName\My Documents\...` or `<HintPath>..\..\SomeOtherSolution\packages\...` .
-This could be caused by a bug in nuget, or more likely, a strange organization of your folder structure.
+This could be caused by a strange organization of your folder and project structure.
 This script is a quick fix for those situations.
 It replaces the incorrect paths with a reference to the `$(SolutionDir)\packages`, which is almost always where Automatic Package Restore puts restored packages.
 If you find yourself needing this script often, it may be a smell indicating that you may have problems with how your source code is organized.

 Again, this script will recurse down and do this to all project files it finds.